JishnuTP/Image-crop/readme.txt

 implemented two methods of cropping ////image using react-cropper and react easy crop

+using react-router - image saved in database with cloudinary. using react-easy-crop  -- image save directly backend upload folder inside routes

 instruction to use react -cropper method -- uncommad the line of code in backend route for upload and command the existing upload route